List of Philadelphia Flyers award winners: Toyota Cup

 First given out following the 2000–01 season, the Toyota Cup is an award given to the player who earns the most points from Star of the game selections throughout the regular season, "five points for being the First Star, three for Second Star, and one for Third Star."
 The Tri-State Toyota Dealers sponsor the award and make a donation of $5,000 in the winning player's name to the player's favorite charity.
-Claude Giroux with seven wins, Simon Gagne with three wins, and Carter Hart with two wins are the only multiple-time winners of the trophy.
+Claude Giroux with seven wins, Simon Gagne and Carter Hart each with three wins, and Travis Konecny with two wins are the only multiple-time winners of the trophy.